-- All homes will provide massing, articulation, roof forms, glazing patterns and proportions, and overall arrangement of volumes that are consistent with the chosen style of the house - 2 storey box-on-box structures will not be permitted.
-Long, blank walls will not be permitted on any elevation with exposure. - Front-drive garages should project no further than 15' (4.5m) past the front veranda (can include column and roofline) or front wall of the home.
-When this is not possible, extra treatment will be required on the sides of the garage wall (i.e additional masonry return and/or window). - Massing may be adjusted to maintain building proportions and surface areas consistent with the style.
+- All homes will provide massing, articulation, roof forms, glazing patterns and proportions, and overall arrangement of volumes that are consistent with the chosen style of the house. - 2 storey box-on-box structures will not be permitted.
+Long, blank walls will not be permitted on any elevation with exposure. - Large untreated walls will not be permitted on any of the four elevations and each wall should be designed with a minimum level of articulation and care in reducing visual masses with the use of windows, trim detailing, rooflines and decks.